AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

 * L’ora di creazione e i percorsi di riferimento sono univoci per ciascuna risorsa e per ciascuna delle relative rappresentazioni.

-Le altre proprietà e informazioni sui metadati vengono mantenute.
+The other properties and metadata information is retained.
 Durante la copia di una risorsa non viene creata una copia parziale.

-1. Nell’interfaccia utente Risorse, seleziona una o più risorse, quindi tocca l’icona **[!UICONTROL Copia]** dalla barra degli strumenti.
+1. From the Assets UI, select one or more assets, and then tap the **[!UICONTROL Copy]** icon from the toolbar.
 In alternativa, scegliete l’azione rapida **[!UICONTROL Copia]** dalla scheda delle risorse.

    ![copy_icon](assets/copy_icon.png)